Women escape carjacker behind Cooper-Young bar

 The car was found the next morning in the 3000 block of Chisca Avenue.

-Police think they may have video of the suspect when he was in another restaurant and asked if they had any ‘gambling machines.’
+Police think they may have video of the suspect when he was in another restaurant and asked if they had any “gambling machines.”

 Our Shay Arthur is looking into this story right now.